I keep hearing the term “balanced portfolio”. What does it mean, why is it important and how do I do it?

 Alternatively, if the market crashes, your equities will go down, but your fixed income stuff will rise, giving you the opportunity to cash-in profits on your fixed income investments and then reinvest those profits into your lagging equities.
-When the market rebounds you’ll make money hand over fist!
+When the market recovers you’ll make money hand over fist!

 How often do you rebalance your portfolio?
 Let me know in the comments below

 Disclaimer: The views expressed is provided as a general source of information only and should not be considered to be personal investment advice or solicitation to buy or sell securities.
 Investors considering any investment should consult with their investment advisor to ensure that it is suitable for the investor’s circumstances and risk tolerance before making any investment decisions.

 Before you invest be sure to download your free copy of Building a Bulletproof Portfolio, the complete guide on how I built a winning portfolio that sailed through the 2008 stock market crash without losing a dime.